 On this page...

 Through leadership and service to the state education system, the Iowa Department of Education works to ensure all learners are prepared for their future at every step of their educational journey.
 The Department provides oversight to the state education system that includes public elementary and secondary schools, nonpublic schools that receive state accreditation, area education agencies, community colleges, and teacher preparation programs.
 Under the leadership of the Iowa Department of Education Director and in partnership with the State Board of Education, Department team members, in collaboration with a wide range of community partners, support schools and districts as they prepare students for college and career training and ensure they receive the support needed to succeed.

 Organization and Structure

-The DE employs approximately 235 people in four major divisions: Division of Community Colleges, Division of School Finance and Support Services, Division of Communication and Information Services, and Division of Learning and Results.
+The Department employs approximately 220 people in two major offices: Office of Learning and Results and Office of Operations and Initiatives.
 Although the state libraries, vocational rehabilitation, and public television remain affiliated with the Department of Education, their operations have expanded and developed into independent entities with independent boards.